 The text, illustrations, etc should be bold enough to be read from a distance of two meters.

 Double-sided tape will be available in the poster area for hanging of posters.
-Staff will also be in the poster area to assist you.

 Join the conference mailing list now so we can keep you up to date!
 Just email email@example.com with your name, email and job title.

+There are potentially a small number of twin rooms available.
+Please contact the conference organising team to discuss booking these.
 For those considering travelling with children or families we will seek to provide or help find accommodation to suit your needs and be as flexible as possible to help you make the conference.